xeecos/OctoPrintForRpi/README.md

 '''
 sudo service haproxy start
 '''
 Pointing your browser to http://<your Raspi's IP> should greet you with OctoPrint's UI.

-Now open the settings and switch to the webcam tab or alternatively open ~/.octoprint/config.yaml.
-Set the webcam's stream URL from http://<your Raspi's IP>:8080/?action=stream to /webcam/?action=stream (leave the snapshotUrl at http://127.0.0.1:8080/?action=snapshot!) and reload the page.
+Now open the settings and switch to the webcam tab.

+Set the webcam's stream URL from http://<your Raspi's IP>:8080/?action=stream to /webcam/?action=stream and reload the page.